fjovine/DotNetlist/README.md

 ## Rebuild the netlist from a PCB

 This projects aims at reverse engineering PCB's (Printed Circuit Boards) given as bitmap of the layers composing it.
-Currently only two copper layers are one drill layer are supported.
+Currently only two copper layers ana one drill layer are supported.

 Starting from these aligned layers defined in the PNG format, DotNetlist performs the following operations